grimm004/ecc-assignment/README.md

 # ErrorCorrectingCodes

-Solution for first summitive of the Computational Thinking module (handed in and marked).
+Solution for first summitive of the Computational Thinking module (now handed in and marked).